weecology/DeepForest/docs/getting_started.md

 This dataframe contains a numeric id for each predicted crown in each image, the matched ground truth crown in each image.
 The intersection-over-union score between predicted and ground truth (IoU), and whether that score is greater than the IoU threshold ('match').

-The recall is the proportion of ground truth which have a true positive match with a prediction based on the intersection-over-union threshold, this threshold is default 0.4 and can be chaned in model.evaluate(iou_threshold=<>)
+The recall is the proportion of ground truth which have a true positive match with a prediction based on the intersection-over-union threshold, this threshold is default 0.4 and can be changed in model.evaluate(iou_threshold=<>)

 ```
 results["box_recall"]